CHAPTER 5 (PART 3)

 The following figure shows the form of a complete phrase extended by a static coda:

 In the following example from the Mozart: Sonata K545, the final chord I is prolonged by a simple I [ V ] I chord oscillation.
-This is by far the most common type of static coda, especially in the classical period.
+This is a common type of static coda, especially in the classical period.

 Following is a full description of this phrase:

 3. Bars 69 and 70: The dominant chord is prolonged by a full bar cadential 6 4 appoggiatura chord.
-We could indicate this as a (short) dominant prolongation in the chart .
-The cadential 6 4 chord is indicated by a horizontal line preceding the dominant chord onto which it resolves..
+We could indicate this as a (short) dominant prolongation in the chart, in this example, the cadential 6 4 chord is indicated by a horizontal line preceding the dominant chord onto which it resolves..

 4. Bars 71 to 73: Cadential chord I is prolonged by a three bar static coda made up of I [ V ] I static harmony repeated.
 The extent of the Static Coda is indicated by the horizontal bracket.

 Static codas based on I [ IV ] I static harmony are also very common, especially in church music.
+As for the opening section static harmony, auxiliary chord V suggests secular music and IV suggests sacred music.
 A good example of this is the last few bars of Handel: Hallelujah Chorus.
 This example contains a brief dominant prolongation of one bar duration followed by a static coda of 7 bars involving 8 repeats of the I [ IV ] I pattern.

 To avoid any confusion it should be made clear that there is no relationship between a static coda and a formal coda.
 A static coda is a syntactic element and performs a syntactic function in a musical phrase.
-The only purpose of the expression static coda is to explain how the harmony functions in relation to the musical phrase.
-It can exist at the end of any phrase in a piece of music not necessarily at the end of a section.
-A formal coda may contain whole syntactic phrases.
+The only purpose of the expression static coda is to explain the syntax of the musical phrase.
+A formal coda may contain a whole syntactic phrase or more.

 Next Section